English Dogs: History

-Eventually English Dogs became a three-piece with the line up of Gizz Butt on lead vocals and guitar, Pinch on drums and backing vocals, and Swapan Shop Nandi on bass and backing vocals.
+Eventually English Dogs became a three-piece with the line-up of Gizz Butt on lead vocals and guitar, Pinch on drums and backing vocals, and Swapan "Shop" Nandi on bass and backing vocals.
 They released the 16-track crossover album, All the World's a Rage, also on Impact records, and toured the UK, Germany, Austria and Switzerland many times.
-In 1996 the English Dogs played their last shows as Pinch, Gizz and Shop were soon to re-emerge as Janus Stark.
+In 1996, the English Dogs played their last shows as Pinch.
+Gizz and Shop were soon to re-emerge as Janus Stark.

-An English Dogs and GBH union resulted in Wakey and Pinch creating The Wernt with GBH members guitarist Jock Blyth and bassist Ross Lomas for a 1997 album 'Wreckin' Temples'.
-Gizz Butt replaced Jim Davies of Pitchshifter as the live guitarist for The Prodigy, which in turn revitalized interest in English Dogs and prompted a re-release of Where Legend Began.
-Gizz also announced the formation of a new act Janus Stark the same year recording with producer Terry Thomas.
+An English Dogs and GBH union resulted in Wakey and Pinch creating The Wernt with GBH members guitarist Jock Blyth and bassist Ross Lomas for a 1997 album, Wreckin' Temples.
+Gizz Butt replaced Jim Davies of Pitchshifter as the live guitarist for The Prodigy, which in turn revitalised interest in English Dogs and prompted a re-release of Where Legend Began.
 1999's I've Got a Gun was recorded live in Finland in 1994 when Pid was on vocals.
-By 2000 Pinch had joined The Damned.
+By 2000, Pinch had joined The Damned.
 Gizz Butt returned in 2002 with The More I See.

 In May 2007, English Dogs reformed with the original line-up with the exception of Pinch, who was drumming for The Damned.
 He was replaced by Stuart Meadows, who played for Resistance 77.
 They mainly play throughout Europe, but they do not play their crossover material.
 English Dogs released an EP called Tales of the Asylum in November 2008.

 English Dogs had another line-up change in 2009, then went on hiatus.

-In 2011, three original members of the 1984 crossover line up announced they were going to reform to perform the Forward into Battle and To the Ends of the Earth releases in their entirety.
+In 2011, three original members of the 1984 crossover line-up announced they were going to reform to perform the Forward into Battle and To the Ends of the Earth releases in their entirety.
 This led to a sell-out tour which received great reviews.
-After the tour they announced they were to write new material in the vein of the crossover material and plan more touring.
+After the tour, they announced they were to write new material in the vein of the crossover material and plan more touring.

-The new English Dogs album, The Thing with Two Heads, released on Candlelight records in July 2014.
+A new English Dogs album, The Thing with Two Heads, was released on Candlelight Records in July 2014.

+Musical style

+In their early days, the band played hardcore punk reminiscent of bands like Discharge and Black Flag.
+From the EP To the Ends of the Earth (1984) onwards, thrash metal influences became increasingly prominent.
+This was mainly due to the addition of guitarist Graham "Gizz" Butt and singer Adie Bailey, who had a rougher, higher-pitched voice.
+The album Forward into Battle (1985) has drawn comparisons to metal bands such as Voivod, Warfare, Tank, and Venom, whereas hardcore influences are hardly audible anymore.
+The band also sounds like Corrosion of Conformity in places.
+On Where Legend Began (1987), the band had completely turned away from hardcore punk and towards heavy metal, after having played a mixture of thrash metal and hardcore punk on the EP Metalmorphosis (1986).